pdcgomes/RendezVous/README.md

 ### Caveats

-* This tool is currently of pre-alpha quality
+* This tool is currently of pre-alpha quality and hasn't been thoroughly tested
 * It was effectively the first time I wrote anything remotely meaningful using Swift
 * Why Swift?
 Because I wanted to
 * Am I happy with the code?
-No, not at all, but maybe it'll improve somewhat as I spend some more time with Swift.
+No, not at all, but maybe it'll improve somewhat as I spend some more time with Swift
-* Requires resource files to be **UTF-8 encoded** so you may need to convert them first - I plan on addressing this soon
+* Requires resource files to be **UTF-8 encoded** so you may need to convert them first.
+I plan on addressing this soon, but in the interim you may need to use `iconv` to conver files back and forth depending on whether you're working on a Mac or iOS app